-Existing works \cite{FollmerSchied2004} have shown that the UBSR is convex for the restricted case of bounded random variables ($\mathcal{X} \subset \Leb{\infty}$).
+In \cite{FollmerSchied2004}, the authors have shown that UBSR is convex for the case of bounded random variables ($\mathcal{X} \subset \Leb{\infty}$).
 Using a novel proof technique in the following proposition, we extend the convexity of UBSR to $\xl$, a class of possibly unbounded random variables.